Robert A. Brown

-Dr. Robert A. Brown (born July 22, 1951) is a chemical engineer and university administrator.
-He is the 10th president of Boston University and a former provost of Massachusetts Institute of Technology (MIT).
+Robert A. Brown (born July 22, 1951) is an American chemical engineer and university administrator.
+He was the 10th president of Boston University and a former provost of Massachusetts Institute of Technology (MIT).
 In 1991, Brown was elected as a member into the National Academy of Engineering for the application of computing techniques to fundamental and practical problems in fluid mechanics, rheology, and crystal growth.

 Biography

 Brown is a chemical engineer by training.
 A native of San Antonio, Texas, he received his B.S. and M.A. in chemical engineering from the University of Texas at Austin, and his Ph.D., also in chemical engineering, from the University of Minnesota in 1979.

 In 1979, Brown joined the faculty of MIT as an assistant professor, where he worked for 25 years before moving across the Charles River to become the president of Boston University.
-During his tenure at MIT, he served as the Warren K. Lewis Professor of Chemical Engineering, co-director of the MIT Supercomputer Facility, Head of the Department of Chemical Engineering, and Dean of Engineering.
+During his tenure at MIT, he served as the Warren K. Lewis Professor of Chemical Engineering, co-director of the MIT Supercomputer Facility, head of the department of chemical engineering, and dean of engineering.
 In 1998, he became the provost of MIT.

 Brown was selected as the 10th president of Boston University in May 2005.
 He was inaugurated in September 2005, succeeding Aram V. Chobanian, who served from October 2003 until June 2005.

 In January 2006, Brown became an honorary citizen of Singapore for his key role in bringing world-class graduate research and educational programs to Singapore through the creation of collaborations between the National University of Singapore, the Nanyang Technological University and the Massachusetts Institute of Technology.
 In February 2006, President George W. Bush appointed Brown to the President’s Council of Advisors on Science and Technology (PCAST), a panel established to maintain a steady stream of expert advice from the private sector and the academic community on a wide range of scientific and technical matters.
 Brown is a member of the National Academy of Sciences, the National Academy of Engineering, and the American Academy of Arts and Sciences, and a director of E. I. du Pont de Nemours and Company.

-Brown served as a member of the Board of the Aalto University from 2008-2010.
+Brown served as a member of the board of the Aalto University from 2008-2010.
 He was honored with the National Academy of Engineering Simon Ramo Founders Award in 2014 for his contributions to engineering and society.